The Best No-Bake Cheesecake

 Instructions

 - For the crust, in a medium bowl, combine the cracker crumbs and sugar.
 Stir in the melted butter until well-combined.
-Press the mixture into the bottom and 1- or 2-inches up the sides of a 9-inch springform pan or into the bottom and sides of a 9.5-inch pie plate (a regular 9-inch pie plate might work but the crust and filling will be extra thick).
-Refrigerate until the filling is ready.
+Press the mixture into the bottom and up the sides of 9.5-inch deep pie plate (see note).

 Notes